ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 * There is only `master` and we are on `master` (star represents the `HEAD`).

-In the following we will learn how to create branches, how to switch between them, how to merge branches, and how to remove them afterwards.
+In the following we will learn how to create branches, how to switch between them and how to merge changes from different branches.

 ---